github/markdownlint-github/readme.md

     }
     ```

 5. Install the [`vscode-markdownlint`](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) plugin to ensure `markdownlint` violations are surfaced in the file.
 This plugin should flag rules based off your `.markdownlint-cli2.cjs` configuration.
+When you make edits to your configuartion, you will need to reload the VSCode window (`Ctrl+Shift+P` -> `Reload Window`) to ensure the extension syncs.

 ### Advanced: Adding custom rules in your codebase